karttur/setup-ide/_posts/2017/2017-12-26-install-gis.md

 In January 2020 I did install the GRASS 7.2.2 binary package from the [official download page](http://grass.osgeo.org/download/mac/).
 After some initial trouble with some dependencies - as detailed below.
 GRASS 7.2.2 worked fine with raster layers, but failed to processes vector data (missing link to sqlite lib).

-In October 2020 I istalled GRASS 7.8.3 (latest stable version in October 2020) whihc is a ompletely stand alone package not having any dependencies.
-It worked beasutifully.
+In October 2020 I installed GRASS 7.8.3 (latest stable version in October 2020) from the [official download page](http://grass.osgeo.org/download/mac/) that is a completely stand alone package not having any dependencies.
+It worked beautifully.
+In October 2021 I upgraded to GRASS 7.8.5, which also worked flawless.

 #### 7.2.2 Binary installation (redundant)